In step with the times

 Dance Department Senior Capstone Concert

-Featuring original choreography by dance majors in the class of 2017, Connecticut College faculty Shani Collins-Achille and a guest artist.
+Featuring original choreography by dance majors of the class of 2020, Connecticut College faculty member David Dorfman and guest artist Shakia Johnson.

 Tickets: $12; Seniors: $6; Students: $6 (General Admission)